B-1 in Lieu of H-1B: Eligibility & Application Guide

 In this guide, we explain what the B-1 in lieu of H-1B visa is, what it allows and how to apply.

-The B-1 in lieu of H-1B allows a business to send an employee to the United States for a short-term project if that person is a specialized knowledge professional and provided they remain employed by, and on the payroll of, the non-US business.
+Under the B-1 in lieu of H-1B, the employer may send an employee to the United States for a short-term project if that person is a specialized knowledge professional and provided they remain employed by, and on the payroll of, the non-US business.

 B-1 in Lieu of H-1B requirements